Welcome to the Design & Technology

 Year 7

-Keyring Project: Pupils discover different types of fabrics that can be used in textile design, their sources, uses and sustainability issues around certain decisions designers make when selecting the appropriate materials.
-They then create a piece of leatherwork, improving manual dexterity and confidence in textile ability.
+Pencil Case: Students discover different types of fabrics that can be used in textile design, their sources, uses and sustainability issues around certain decisions designers make when selecting the appropriate materials.
+They then create a piece of textile based work, improving manual dexterity and confidence in textile ability when using the sewing machine.

-Flexible Toy: The main focus of this project is to get pupils into a workshop and develop their understanding of woodworking and timber based products.
-They will use basic woodworking techniques and hand tools while considering the social impact of material selection and the working properties of different products.
+Picture Frame: The main focus of this project is to develop students’ understanding of timber based products.
+They will use woodworking techniques and hand tools while considering the social impact of material selection and the working properties of different materials.

 Year 8

-Catering: In catering, pupils will learn about special diets from a variety of perspectives from health and ethical decisions to religion and culture.
-Entomology and food provenance are also investigated as pupils continue to expand their knowledge of the culinary arts.
+Food and Nutrition: In catering, pupils will learn about special dietary needs from a variety of perspectives from health and ethical decisions to religion and culture.
+Entomophagy and food provenance are also investigated as pupils continue to expand their knowledge of the culinary arts.

 Year 9